7 Cup Burfi is rich and aromatic, quick and easy-to-make, melt-in-mouth Indian sweet or fudge prepared using five basic ingredients.

 - Grease a tray or plate with ghee or line with parchment or butter paper and keep it ready.

-- When the mixture starts leaving the sides of the pan, be more attentive as you are close to the final stage.
-Continue to cook till ghee starts releasing from the sides.
-When the mixture becomes like a mass with porous texture (bubbles) and ghee starts leaving the sides of the pan, turn off the flame.
+- When the mixture becomes like a mass with a porous texture (bubbles), and ghee starts leaving the sides of the pan, turn off the flame.
 If you cook more than this burfi will become brittle and break or turn into powder.
-Basically, keep stirring the mixture till you cannot stir it anymore 🙂
+Keep stirring the mixture till you cannot stir it anymore 🙂

 - Immediately pour this mixture onto the prepared plate or tray and spread using a spatula.